Flower Hill, New York: Parks and recreation

-Flower Hill also features and maintains several smaller park strips throughout the village, in addition to a network of walking tours pertaining to the history of the village.
+Flower Hill also features and maintains several smaller park strips throughout the village, in addition to a history gallery and network of walking tours pertaining to the history of the village.

 Additionally, the portion of Flower Hill zoned for the Manhasset Union Free School District is located within the boundaries of (and is thus served by) the Manhasset Park District.
 This special district owns and operates numerous parks and parking facilities throughout the Greater Manhasset area.